k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

       ![version tag popup](images/04_01_versiontag.png)

-   - Leave the value of the new project version, as proposed, or change it if needed.
+   - Leave the new project version value, as proposed, or change it if needed.

    - Click OK to proceed.